Fabio-Poli/CCT-Thesis-Project/README.md

 This repository houses the research project titled "Predicting European Stock Market Trends through Economic Indicators: A Machine Learning Approach".
 The goal of this project is to explore and analyze the potential of machine learning (ML) models in forecasting stock market trends in Europe, using a range of economic indicators.

 **Research Objective**
-The primary objective is to evaluate the effectiveness of various machine learning models in interpreting and predicting European stock market trends.
-This involves developing and comparing ML models against traditional linear models to understand the influence of economic indicators like GDP, interest rates, and employment data on stock market dynamics.
+The primary objective is to evaluate the effectiveness of machine learning models in interpreting and predicting European stock market trends.
+This involves developing and comparing ML models against traditional linear models to understand the influence of economic indicators like interest rates, inflation and bonds yield data on stock market dynamics.

 **Repository Structure**
 Data Collection: Scripts and datasets used for collecting financial and economic data.
 Data Preprocessing: Code for data cleaning, normalization, and preparation for ML modeling.
-Model Development: ML models including neural networks, support vector machines (SVM), and random forests, along with their training and validation scripts.
+Model Development: ML models including neural networks and  Hyperparameter Optimization, along with their training and validation scripts.
 Analysis: Jupyter notebooks or scripts used for data analysis and result interpretation.
 Visualizations: Graphs, charts, and other visual representations of data and results.
 Documentation: Detailed documentation of methodologies, data sources, and model configurations.